 When it comes to financial stability, Savannah Chrisley is well on her way.
 The Chrisley Knows Best star has a net worth of $500,000, according to Celebrity Net Worth, and it looks like it’s only increasing.

-“We’re excited for that, and I mean this was something I’ve been working on for the past five years and the fact that it’s finally coming to life is so exciting for me,” Savannah exclusively told Life & Style.
+In 2020, she took the beauty industry by storm after launching a makeup line called Sassy Cosmetics just prior to the holidays.
+“We’re excited for that, and I mean this was something I’ve been working on for the past five years and the fact that it’s finally coming to life is so exciting for me,” Savannah exclusively told Life & Style about the brand.